Decoding the SPACE Framework Metrics For Engineering Teams

 • 5.
 Efficiency and Flow

-• Space Framework Benefits
+• Benefits of Space Framework Metrics

-• How to use the SPACE framework?
+• How to use the SPACE Framework?

 • Step 1.
 Identify the scope and goal of the analysis: